 - LED indicators for Ant and Bypass.

 - Optional External 4.5” analog, LED backlit Meter, 6.7w x 4.0d x 4.0h.

 - Includes 6 foot power cable 5.5 x 2.5 mm

 - Power requirements: 11 to 15 volts DC @ 1 Amp (user supplies power source), www.Jameco.com WM1024-760 and 1953663 are compatible power supplies

 - Enclosure sizes: 10W x 11D x 3H (in inches)

 - Weight: 5.0 pounds

 I would buy it again!
 I would recommend it to a friend!
 I would buy one used!
 All in all I am very happy with this device, and would happy recommend one to anyone.
-I in fact have been so happy with LDG’s devices, that I bought an IT-100 tuner for my 706 MK II G. A review on that tuner will follow in a few months… This tuner does the job, and it works BEYOND specs… It is solidly built!
+I in fact have been so happy with LDG’s devices, that I bought an IT-100 tuner for my 706 MK II G. A review on that tuner will follow in a few months… It is solidly built!

 I thought I would add a note about LDG customer service.
 I have seen very few companies which provide the level of customer service LDG does.
 I had an issue with my AT-1000ProII tuner, and LDG took care of the issue almost instantly.
 I can’t say enough about the customer service these folks provide.